orausch-ds/app-electron-poc-backend/README.md

 This contains the Spring Boot Backend.

-Use "mvn clean package" to create the jar artifact of the application and a custom jre.
+- Use "mvn clean package"
-Put the files /target/custom-jre and target/electron-poc-backend-jar-VERSION.jar into the /backend folder of the frontend.
+- Put the generated "target/spring-boot-backend.jar" and "/target/custom-jre/" into the "/backend/" folder of the frontend.

 Frontend: https://github.com/orausch-ds/app-electron-poc-frontend